Language: EN

 In this case, the += operator adds 3 to the current value of the variable x and then assigns the result back to x.
 As a result, x is updated to 8.

-As we said, in practically all languages the assignment operator is the equal sign =.
+As we mentioned, in practically all languages the assignment operator is the equal sign =.

 Similarly, the assignment operators +=, -=, *=, and /= are practically a standard.